 Article 2: Past-President’s Duties

-The President who is replaced by a new elected President continues to be an officer and member of the Board until the next election (1 term).
+The President who is replaced by a President-Elect continues to be an officer and member of the Board until the next election (1 term).

-The President-elect is elected to replace the President after the election cycle.
-He/she will support the President in his/her duties and will, in case the President is asking for it, take over duties of the president, e.g. for representative purposes of the society.
+The President-Elect is elected to replace the President after the election cycle.
+He/she will support the President in his/her duties and will, upon the President’s request, take over the duties of the president, e.g. for representative purposes of the society.

 Article 4: Treasurer

-The Secretary-General is the chief administrative officer of the society and is responsible for the organization of the general assembly and oversees the elections.
+The Secretary General is the chief administrative officer of the society and is responsible for the organization of the general assembly and oversees the elections.
 Other duties include tracking membership, distributing agenda for the Board meetings and General Assembly, and taking minutes and record keeping.

 Section V- MEETINGS

 Article 1: The General Assembly

 An announcement inviting members to the General Assembly at the Society’s Annual Conference on “Biofabrication” should be sent to all Members at least one (1) month in advance.
 The agenda shall be sent to all Members no later than two (2) weeks before the date of the General Assembly.
 Any member may request the inclusion of items in the Agenda by notifying the Secretary General at least twenty one (21) days before the date of the General Assembly.
 The General Assembly shall be considered to have formed a quorum if at least one tenth of members with voting rights are present or represented electronically.
 If fewer members are present at the appointed time, the General Assembly shall take place 30 minutes later, with the same agenda at the same place; at that time it shall be considered to have formed a quorum irrespective of the number of members present.
 The delayed General Assembly does not require a separate notice or invitation.